ko-dever/demo-canvas-physics/README.md

 1. Create a local copy of the repo on your computer.

+    You can clone the repo with `git`.

-    Clone it with `git` or download & extract the ZIP file.
+    Or you can [download it](../../downloads/) and extract the ZIP file.

-2. Enter the directory created at the previous step :
+2. In your terminal, enter the directory created at the previous step :

     `cd <project_folder>`

-3. Install dependencies by running this command :
+3. Install the dependencies :

     `npm install`

-4. You can start the project in two ways
+4. Then start the project (two ways to do this) :

-    - By running the local development server
+    #### By running the local development server

     Type this command in your terminal : `npm run dev`

+    The project should automatically be opened in your default browser.

-    And then open your browser at the given URL in your terminal.
+    If not, find the URL to open by looking at your terminal.

-    - Or by making a local build
+    #### Or by creating a local build

-    Type this command in your terminal : `npm run build`
+    Type this command in your terminal : `npm run build:local`

-    And then open the file `dist/index.html` in your browser.
+    And then open the file `<project_folder>/dist/index.html` in your browser.